AltayYuzeir/Master_thesis/README.md

 Group of Prof. Dr. Andreas Schlitzer\
 Under the supervision of Dr. Jiangyan Yu

-1. Workflow on public scRNAseq data integration and analysis
+1. Workflow on public scRNAseq datasets analysis and integration
 2. Ligand-receptor analysis